 About the Bakery

 You’ll find authentic, made-from-scratch baked good including pastries, cakes, cookies and desserts.
-Special orders may be requested, including requests for gluten-free baked products..
+Special orders may be requested, including requests for gluten-free baked products.
 See our menu.

 The Wakefield store carries frozen ice cream cakes and a variety of frozen treats as well as gluten-free products.
+We also sell a variety of candles to put on your cakes and pastries adding to your celebration.

 Coffee, soda, milk, ice tea and water are also available in both stores.